-Sir Alex Ferguson: Manchester United & Aberdeen icon in seven stories
+Sir Alex Ferguson in seven stories

 Billy Stark, who played under Ferguson at St Mirren and then Aberdeen...

-The following week in training he sort of sidled by me and just said "I hope that doesn't cost us the title", which was a big thing.
-He just mentioned it in the passing but it stuck in your mind and you thought "Wow".
+The following week in training, he sort of sidled by me and just said "I hope that doesn't cost us the title", which was a big thing.
+He just mentioned it in the passing, but it stuck in your mind and you thought "wow".

-Whether that was extra motivation - because that was my best season in terms of goal scoring and obviously we won the league at the end of it - I'll never know.
+Whether that was extra motivation - because that was my best season in terms of goalscoring and obviously we won the league at the end of it - I'll never know.
 But he had those wee psychological things.
 He seemed to be able to find the right words at the right time.

 Tea with the laundry ladies & personal touch - Archie Knox

-I didn't know him that well but he turned up for a reserve game and asked for a word.
-I took him into the office at Forfar and he just asked: "How would you like to be my assistant at Aberdeen?".
-I said: "That would be great, I'm up for it".
-He asked when I could start and I just said "tomorrow!".
+I didn't know him that well, but he turned up for a reserve game and asked for a word.
+I took him into the office at Forfar and he just asked: "How would you like to be my assistant at Aberdeen?"
+I said: "That would be great, I'm up for it."
+He asked when I could start and I just said "tomorrow".

 Did I see a difference in him from Aberdeen to United?
 No. He was so focused with what he wanted to do with young players.
-He put the scouting infrastructure in at Old Trafford and said to the scouts: "If any of them sign for someone else I want to know something about it."
+He put the scouting infrastructure in at Old Trafford and said to the scouts: "If any of them sign for someone else, I want to know something about it."
 So then we started to get Beckham, Butt, Giggs, Scholes and the Neville brothers coming through.

 Alex would always have one of the young players that we were hoping to sign, or had just signed, up to a game with their parents for lunch and a chat.
 When we signed Beckham, he would come to all of our games in London with his mum, dad and sister, and would also come to the team hotel the night before a game.

 The first thing he said to me when we went into Old Trafford was "we need to get to know everyone in this place".
 From the stewards, the women in the office, the kitchen workers.
 We used to go in in the morning and the two ladies who worked in the laundry would make us a cup of tea before we headed to training.

 It was a case of making sure everyone had a part to play, that we were all in it together.
-It was the same at Aberdeen, he knew everybody.
+It was the same at Aberdeen - he knew everybody.

-'How are you son?' - Ole Gunnar Solskjaer
+'How are you, son?' - Ole Gunnar Solskjaer

-Manchester United's current manager feared the moment he had to tell Ferguson in 2007 that he was to refuse a further knee operation, opting to retire from football.
+Manchester United's recently departed manager feared the moment he had to tell Ferguson in 2007 that he was to refuse a further knee operation, opting to retire from football.

-As I'm parking [at the training ground] he's coming out and he says: "How are you son?"
+As I'm parking [at the training ground], he's coming out and he says: "How are you, son?"

 "Not great, I need another operation.
 I'm not going to do it, I need to retire."

-[Ferguson said] "Well don't worry son, you've had a fantastic career, your family must be so proud, your last season was fantastic.
+[Ferguson said] "Well don't worry, son, you've had a fantastic career, your family must be so proud, your last season was fantastic.
 Why don't you coach my forwards?
 Go home for a few weeks and come back when you're ready."

 I went away for three weeks, came back and he integrated me into the first-team set-up and I coached Cristiano [Ronaldo], Wazza [Wayne Rooney], [Carlos] Tevez was there.
-So whenever Cristiano or Wayne scored through the defender's legs, I nudged [son] Noah and say: "Your dad taught them that."
+So whenever Cristiano or Wayne scored through the defender's legs, I nudged [son] Noah and said: "Your dad taught them that."

 A ringing endorsement - Paul Parker

-While a caring and helpful soul for large swathes of the time, Ferguson's dressing-room rants were legendary, with the term 'hair dryer' being coined for some of the vociferous dressing downs issued by the intimidating Glaswegian.
+While a caring and helpful soul for large swathes of the time, Ferguson's dressing-room rants were legendary, with the term 'hairdryer' being coined for some of the vociferous dressing-downs issued by the intimidating Glaswegian.
 Speaking to Four Four Two, former United defender Parker recalls one particular half-time incident...

-Steve Bruce's wife Janet was in hospital having a back operation and we were playing.
+Steve Bruce's wife Janet was in hospital having a back operation and we were playing at Old Trafford.
 Brucey left his mobile phone on during the game.
-We came in at half-time and things weren't going well at Old Trafford.
+We came in at half-time and things weren't going well.

 So we are sitting in the dressing room and Steve's phone goes off.
 We are all sitting there wondering whose it was.
-I knew it wasn't me, and I knew it wasn't Denis [Irwin] as his phone was never switched on.
+I knew it wasn't me and I knew it wasn't Denis [Irwin] as his phone was never switched on.
 Big Pete [Schmeichel] straight away as normal was like "it wasn't me" and maybe his eyes are giving away who it was.

 Everything went quiet and you just looked at Brucey and his face and persona said "it was me".

-The gaffer has run across, grabbed the phone, had a go at Steve Bruce, he had a go back trying to tell him his wife was in hospital.
-He said "I don't care if your wife is in hospital" and threw the phone against the wall towards the bin.
+The gaffer has run across, grabbed the phone, had a go at Steve, who had a go back trying to tell him his wife was in hospital.
+He said: "I don't care if your wife is in hospital" and threw the phone against the wall towards the bin.
 Smashed the phone.

 'He was like a father figure' - David Beckham